-The paper cutter choke is one of the nasty and tricky Brazilian jiu-jitsu chokes available today.
+The paper cutter choke is one of the most nasty and tricky Brazilian jiu-jitsu chokes available today.
 The advantage of this BJJ choke is that it can be performed from various positions, the most well-known of which is the side control.

 Otherwise, the paper cutter choke is used in gi and no-gi BJJ training, and even an experienced fighter will not anticipate it coming.
 Therefore, you have no excuse not to learn this choke as soon as possible because it is appropriate for students of all skill levels.

 As you may know, BJJ is a form of grappling art that revolves around the concept of applying submissions to your opponent.